 Hi, I am a perro-publisher—what a surprise, right?
 I am from Mexico and, as you can see, English is not my first language.
 But whatever.
 My educational background is in Philosophy, specifically Philosophy of Culture.
 My studies focus on intellectual property—mainly copyright—, free culture, free software and, of course, free publishing.
 If you still need a name, call me Perro.

 This blog is about publishing and coding.
-But it doesn't approach on techniques that makes great code.
+But its approach isn't on techniques that makes great code.
 Actually my programming skills are kind of narrow.
-I have the following opinions. (a) If you use a computer to publish, not matter their output, publishing is coding. (b) Publishing it is not just about developing software or skills, it is also a tradition, a profession, an art but also a method. (c) To be able to visualize that, we have to talk about how publishing implies and affects how we do culture. (d) If we don't criticize and self-criticize our work, we are lost.
+I have the following opinions. (a) If you use a computer to publish, no matter their output, publishing is coding. (b) Publishing it is not just about developing software or skills, it is also a tradition, a profession, an art but also a method. (c) To be able to visualize that, we have to talk about how publishing implies and affects how we do culture. (d) If we don't criticize and self-criticize our work, we are lost.

 That's all folks!
 And don't forget: fuck adds.
 Fuck spam.
 And fuck proprietary culture.
 Freedom to the moon!